Gussy/tauri-windows-installer/README.md

 #### Uninstallation overview

-1. _TODO: Kill all running application processes_
+1. Kill all running application processes
-1. _TODO: Remove the installation directory_
+1. Remove the installation directory (except for the application executable)
 1. Remove the entry from the `HKEY_CURRENT_USER` registry
+1. Show a dialog box with the result of the uninstall
+1. Spawn a separate process to delete the installation directory

 ## TODO